Jamaican Fried Dumplings

 What Are Jamaican Fried Dumplings?

-Jamaican dumplings are a traditional Caribbean side dish paired with everything from ackee to jerk chicken to fish.
+Jamaican dumplings are a traditional Caribbean side dish (I grew up calling them Johnny Cakes in the Eastern Caribbean too) paired with everything from ackee to jerk chicken to fish.
 In fact, they go with almost everything because they’re simply deep-fried balls of dough made with flour, baking powder, butter, water, and salt.

 Don’t let the simplicity of the ingredients fool you, though—this is the kind of recipe where the texture is the star of the show.
 You’ve got a crispy, golden exterior, which gives way to a pillowy soft inside.
 Think of Jamaican fried dumplings a little bit like how biscuits are served in Southern cuisine—they’re paired with other dishes for soaking up sauces, or they can be topped with jams and other spreads.
 You can use them for dipping too!